 Measures of Risk

 Several measures of risk are used in cancer research.
-Absolute risk or absolute rate measures the actual cancer risk or rate in a population or subgroup (e.g., U.S. population, or whites or African Americans).
+Absolute risk or absolute rate measures the actual cancer risk or rate in a population or subgroup (e.g., U.S. population, or White or African American individuals).
 For example, the SEER Program reports risk and rate of cancer in specific geographic areas of the United States.

 Rates are often adjusted (e.g., age-adjusted rates) to allow a more accurate comparison of rates over time or among groups.
 The purpose of the adjustment is to make the groups more alike with respect to important characteristics that may affect the conclusions.
 For example, when the SEER Program compares cancer rates over time in the United States, the rates are adjusted to one age distribution because cancer rates are usually higher in older age groups.